isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2014-03-03-Written-Answer-by-Minister-for-Law-K-Shanmugam-to-Parliamentary-Question-on-bankruptcy.md

 ---
-layout: post
-title: Written Answer by Minister for Law, K Shanmugam, to Parliamentary Question on bankruptcy
+title: 'Written Answer by Minister for Law, K Shanmugam, to Parliamentary Question on bankruptcy'
-date:   2014-03-03
+date: 2014-03-03T00:00:00.000Z
 permalink: /news/parliamentary-speeches/written-answer-by-minister-to-PQ-on-bankruptcy

 ---

 3 Mar 2014 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)